 * Tuition covers approximately 70% of the cost of a Putney education

-The Putney School Summer Programs offer students age 14-17 the opportunity for in-depth exploration in the visual arts, performing arts, and creative writing, as well as sustainability through our Farm Program.
-Our ESOL- Program for International Education for non-native English speakers offers English-language classes and accelerated learning through language immersion.
-We enroll 135 students in each 3-week session.There is also an adult program.
+The Putney School Summer Programs offers students age 14-17 the opportunity for in-depth exploration in the visual arts, performing arts, and creative writing, as well as sustainability through our Farm Program.
+Our ESOL Program for International Education is for non-native English speakers and offers English language classes and accelerated learning through language immersion.
+We enroll 1oo students in each 3-week session and 30 adults in our Studio Arts & Writing Week in August.